maikevin/MMA-Champion/README.md

 # UPDATES
 General Critiques made by users on July 07, 2018

-* background color is quite flashy.
+* Background color is quite flashy. - Randy
-* its barebones
+* It's barebones. - Jon
+* Your map seems to cover the logo; it is almost as if you are hiding something. - Anonymous

 UPDATES have been performed to the application such as updating the fighters display format and providing a friendlier color scheme.